nodonoghue/fetchT/README.md

 ## Decoding Responses

 Response decoding is driven by the `Content-Type` header of the server response.
-Each client holds an internal decoder registry (`map[string]Decoder`) keyed by MIME type.
+Each client holds a decoder registry (`map[string]Decoder`) keyed by MIME type.
 The correct decoder is selected automatically at runtime using `mime.ParseMediaType`.

 Built-in decoders registered by default: